C-ra-ZY/react-strip-menu/README.md

 ## Description

-This is typescript react component library, provides minimalist access for developer to realize a strip menu.
+This is a typescript react component library, providing minimalist access for developer to realize a strip menu.

 ## [Demo](https://c-ra-zy.github.io/react-strip-menu-demo/)